alws34/Telebot/README.md

 AdminId = <User_ID> // The telegram user who will command the bot.
 ```

-- Copy cpuidsdk64.dll and SetVol.exe to binaries folder.
+- Necessary files will be copied to bin directory when project has been built.

 # Application architecture